OpenSDN-io/docs/tungsten-fabric-operator/working-with-kubernetes-operators-101.rst

 For example, to deploy described above infrastructure on Openshift, it is necessary to apply some additional resources.
 Openshift is based on RedHat CoreOS nodes which have generally read-only filesystem and limited system tools for configuration during runtime.
 CoreOS is designed to be configured buring boot process with so called ignition configs and then work with persistent configuration.
-Because of that `here <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/openshift>`__ are some ignition configs applied as custom resources managed by operator delivered by Openshift.
-For example nftables rules required by Tungsten Fabric are applied with ignition files or an overlay mount of `/lib/modules` directory is created in order to allow mount of vRouter kernel module.
+Because of that `here <https://github.com/opensdn-io/tf-openshift/tree/master/deploy/openshift>`__ are some ignition configs applied as custom resources managed by operator delivered by Openshift.
+For example nftables rules required by OpenSDN are applied with ignition files or an overlay mount of `/lib/modules` directory is created in order to allow mount of vRouter kernel module.

 Openshift deployment process from version 4 is fully based on operators.
 It means that every feature of this platform is deployed as set of custom resources managed by operator.
 Because of that, tf-operator works great with deploying CNI plugin on cluster during Openshift installation.
-Openshift installation process is all defined with manifests similar to manifests created for Tungsten Fabric created by Openshift just before cluster install which means that Tungsten Fabric `manifests <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/manifests>`__ may just be added to other install manifests and will be applied on cluster during install process.
+Openshift installation process is all defined with manifests similar to manifests created for OpenSDN created by Openshift just before cluster install which means that OpenSDN `manifests <https://github.com/opensdn-io/tf-openshift/tree/master/deploy/manifests>`__ may just be added to other install manifests and will be applied on cluster during install process.

-More on Openshift install process with Tungsten Fabric as CNI `here <https://github.com/tungstenfabric/tf-openshift>`__.
+More on Openshift install process with OpenSDN as CNI `here <https://github.com/opensdn-io/tf-openshift>`__.